sammancoaching/website/_learning_hours/refactoring/identify_paragraphs.md

 [Long function]({% link _code_smells/long_function.md %}) is a common code smell.
 Learning to identify paragraphs that can be extracted as methods is often a good strategy in this situation.
 This learning hour is about understanding concepts and people will probably not be able to use this technique fluently without a follow-up session.
 It is adapted from a longer session that is detailed [in this repo](https://github.com/LearnWithLlew/RefactoringToCleanerCode.Slides).

+There is a video on Emily Bache's YouTube channel for this learning hour: ["Reduce Method Sprawl with Code Paragraphs"](https://youtu.be/tPz1riXOrYk)

 ## Learning Goals

 * Recognize paragraphs in a long method